-Evaluation by self, peers, and teachers, performance observations, Quizzes, tests, homework, class discussion, individual conferences, rehearsals a) Stand in closer proximity to those who may have difficulty performing specific tasks and provide verbal or physical clues/prompts.
+Evaluation by self, peers, and teachers, performance observations, Quizzes, tests, homework, class discussion, individual conferences, rehearsals

-- C.) Applying word banks for students who need it along with extended time on tasks. - D.) Grouping students according to strengths. - E.) Having allotted times to meet with individual student for extended time and review. - F.) Precise step by step directions, and feedback. - G.) Having a teacher or a demonstrator stand in close proximity to student b) For those who are advanced, provide them with extra movements or a more challenging way of executing the movement.
+- C.) Applying word banks for students who need it along with extended time on tasks. - D.) Grouping students according to strengths. - E.) Having allotted times to meet with individual students for extended time and review. - F.) Precise step by step directions, and feedback. - G.) Having a teacher or a demonstrator stand in close proximity to student